Style & Makeup

 - Be aware of your habits: do you tend to slouch forward or play with your pen?
 Do you have snacks laying around your desk?
 Be mindful of any distractions that may promote socially awkward or unprofessional behaviour. .

-- Position your camera at nose level and center your face in the frame of your camera.
+- Position your camera at nose level and centre your face in the frame of your camera.
 Use a stack of books if necessary to elevate your tablet or laptop.
 To avoid looking bigger on camera and to erase any shadows, tilt the angle of your camera slightly from the top down.

-- Lighting is of paramount importance, always make sure that your face is either front lit straight on to avoid any shadows or dark circles or use side lighting for softer features.
+- Lighting is of paramount importance, always make sure that your face is either front-lit straight on to avoid any shadows or dark circles or use side lighting for softer features.